schulz89/Verification-Platform-for-Star-Trackers/README.md

 ## Compiling and running and running

-Compiling the project with the supplied makefile was tested on Fedora 29 and 30, with the versions of the dependencies shown in the list of dependencies below.
+Compiling the project with the supplied makefile was tested on Debian 10, with the versions of the dependencies shown in the list of dependencies below.

 Compiling the platform can be done with: